Tazaf/ionicitude/v1.0/Checking-Device's-Features.md

   reqFeatures: ['image_tracking']
 });
 ```
-_Note that your device will always be checked for the 'image_tracking' feature.
+_Note that your device will always be checked for the `image_tracking` feature.
 Since Wikitude is an augmented relatity plugin, it must be able to use your camera_

 :grey_exclamation: **Any string in `reqFeatures` that doesn't reference a valid Wikitude feature will not cause the check to fail.
 It will just be ignored.**